Wyatt Russell says there really was a version of Thunderbolts where the whole team died.

 That also helps explain why the old rumor never fully went away.
 At the time, it sounded extreme, but Russell now appears to have confirmed that Marvel had at least one version of Thunderbolts where the ending was far darker than what fans got.

-Marvel obviously did not go through with wiping out the team.
+Marvel obviously did not go through with wiping out the team, and that decision makes even more sense now.

 The studio has already confirmed that cast members from Thunderbolts are part of Avengers: Doomsday, with Wyatt Russell, Florence Pugh, Sebastian Stan, Lewis Pullman, David Harbour, Hannah John-Kamen, and others named in Marvel’s official cast rollout.